fpsvogel/fpsvogel.com/src/_posts/2024-02-20-linkedin-posts-for-job-search-networking.md

 Wherever I land a job next, you can bet I'll start an engineering book club if there isn't one already.
 (I'm itching to re-read [*Layered Design for Ruby on Rails Applications*](https://www.packtpub.com/product/layered-design-for-ruby-on-rails-applications/9781801813785) with other engineers.)

 Learning together with other engineers is not only fun, but it helps **everyone** level up.
-Even if you're a senior engineer and you already know everything in the book under discussion, you might learn something more deeply by explaining it to someone else, or you might learn something new about the code base that someone brings up in the discussion.
+Even if you're a senior engineer and you already know everything in the book under discussion, you might learn something more deeply by explaining it to someone else, or you might learn something new about the codebase that someone brings up in the discussion.

 A traditional book club might not work for every team, though.
 That's why I want to explore different approaches, like a coding dojo and Samman technical coaching, starting with [Emily Bache's resources on these](https://leanpub.com/u/emilybache).